stackhpc/rackit/README.md

   * Subclasses of `rackit.Connection` determine how API requests should be made, including authentication.
   * Subclasses of `rackit.ResourceManager` are responsible for managing resource instances, including handling pagination and the extraction of data from responses.
-  * Subclasses of `rackit.Resource` are used to define properties for each available the resource.
+  * Subclasses of `rackit.Resource` are used to define properties for each available resource.
     Instances of subclasses of this class are returned by managers to represent resources on the server.
   * `RootResource`, `NestedResource`, `EmbeddedResource` and `EmbeddedResourceList` are used to connect resources to the connection and to each other.